tushrsaini/Fatpack/README.md

 - Full (Thread Local Storage) support
 - LZMA compression
 - Support for native Console- and Windows executables (x64 only)
+- No CRT usage in Fatpack.exe and Stubs (WinAPI only) and therefore no C/C++ redistributables required

 ## Usage